A Study of Three-Dimensional Paracontact $(\kappa ,\mu ,\nu) $-SPACES: Preliminary results on 2n+1-dimensional paracontact metric -manifolds

 \begin{remark} By (\ref{H2}), for $\tilde{\kappa}=-1$ we obtain $\tilde{h} ^{2}=0.$ Since the metric $\tilde{g}$ is not positive definite we can not conclude that $\tilde{h}=0$ and the manifold is para-Sasakian.
 The following question comes up naturally.
-Do there exist a paracontact metric manifold with dimension greater than $3$ satisfying $\tilde{h}^{2}=0$ but $\tilde{h} \neq 0$?
-B. Cappelletti Montano and L. Di Terlizzi \cite{MOTE} gave an affirmative answer for five dimensional. \end{remark}
+Do there exist a paracontact metric $(-1,\tilde{ \mu})$ manifold with dimension greater than $3$ satisfying $\tilde{h}^{2}=0$ but $\tilde{h}\neq 0$?
+B. Cappelletti Montano and L. Di Terlizzi \cite{MOTE} \ and V. Martin-Molina \cite{VMM} gave an affirmative answer for $n>1.$ \end{remark}

+In $(\kappa ,\mu ,\nu $ )-contact metric case, T.Koufogiorgos et al. \cite {KMP} proved that if dimension greater than $3$ then it is either a Sasakian manifold or a $(\kappa ,\mu )$-contact metric manifold.
+Now we will give an example of paracontact metric $(-1,\tilde{\mu},\tilde{\nu}\neq 0)$-manifold for five dimensional which have no contact metric counterpart $(\tilde{h} ^{2}=0$ but $\tilde{h}\neq 0)$.
+This is first example of this type manifold .